-Historic Latta Plantation, at 5225 Sample Road, Huntersville, is a circa 1800 plantation and living history site featuring guided home tours, farm animals, events and more.
+Historic Latta Plantation, at 5225 Sample Road, Huntersville, is a circa 1800 plantation and living history site featuring guided home tours, farm animals and more.

 Throughout the year Historic Latta Plantation presents many events for the community.
 You can usually find them all on their Facebook page.

 The property has reopened to visitors, with the following hours:

 - Wednesday to Saturday: 10 a.m. to 4:30 p.m.

 - Sunday: 1 p.m. to 4:30 p.m.

 The house will be open daily from 1 p.m. to 4 p.m.
 For the safety of staff and visitors, historic interpreters in period appropriate attire will be stationed at the entrance of the house to share information and answer questions in lieu of regular house tours.

 - $8.00 Students

 $5.00 Early Bird Pricing 10 a.m.- 12 p.m.
 (Outside, self-guided site tour only)

 Special Events at Historic Latta Plantation